break-stuff/declarative-custom-elements/attributes.md

 # Attributes and Template Binding

+> **NOTE:** All examples here are not intended to be proposals for the final spec, but just an attempt to capture high-level features.

 The next proposal is the ability to pass data into the template via attributes.

 ## Dependencies